-- 9. Members of the Licensing Sub-Committee or their Legal Adviser may ask questions of any Party, at any time throughout the proceedings. - 10.
-The sequence in which each of the Parties will be invited to address the Licensing Sub-Committee will normally be in the order of: - the Police; - the Fire Authority; - the Health Authority - the Licensing Authority - the Health and Safety at Work Enforcing Authority; - the Local Planning Authority; - the Local Environmental Health Authority Noise and Nuisance Officers; - the Local Trading Standards Authority; - the Authority Responsible for the Protection of Children from Harm; - any Other Person(s), that has submitted representations in respect of the application, certificate, notice or other matter appearing before the Licensing Sub-Committee (if there are a large number of Other Persons, present who are making relevant representations they may be invited to share the maximum time available or to nominate a spokesperson to speak on their behalf); and - the Party that has submitted the application, certificate, notice or other matter appearing before the Licensing Sub-Committee. - 11.
-At the discretion of the Licensing Sub-Committee the above order may be varied. - 12.
+- 9. Members of the relevant committee or their Legal Adviser may ask questions of any party, at any time throughout the proceedings. - 10.
+The sequence in which each of the Parties will be invited to address the relevant committee will normally be in the order of: - the Gambling Commission - the Police; - the Fire Authority; - the Licensing Authority - Her Majesty's Revenue & Customs (HMRC); - the Local Planning Authority; - the Local Environmental Health Authority Noise and Nuisance Officers; - the Authority Responsible for the Protection of Children from Harm; - any other Interested Party that has submitted representations in respect of the application, certificate, notice or other matter appearing before the relevant committee (if there are a large number of Interested Parties present who are making relevant representations they may be invited to share the maximum time available or to nominate a spokesperson to speak on their behalf). - the Party that has submitted the application, certificate, notice or other matter appearing before the relevant committee. - 11.
+At the discretion of the relevant committee the above order may be varied. - 12.
 Parties may give their evidence by making a statement or if appropriate by being questioned by the person calling them. - 13.
-If the Licensing Sub-Committee considers that cross-examination is required for it to consider the representations, application or notice as the case may require, a period of up to 5 minutes cross-examination shall be allowed after each submission. - 14.
-The Sub-Committee will then ask any outstanding points requiring clarification. - 15.
+If the relevant committee considers that cross-examination is required for it to consider the representations, application or notice as the case may require, a period of up to 5 minutes cross-examination shall be allowed after each submission. - 14.
+The relevant committee will then ask any outstanding points requiring clarification. - 15.
 The Chair will ask the Applicant whether in the light of any representations made, they wish to amend their application or offer any additional conditions to overcome the representations and/or promote the licensing objectives. - 16.
-If the Applicant makes any comments in relation to 15 above, the Licensing Sub-Committee will ask the other Parties whether they wish to make any further comment in relation to any amendment or additional comments offered by the Applicant. - 17.
+If the Applicant makes any comments in relation to 15 above, the relevant committee will ask the other Parties whether they wish to make any further comment in relation to any amendment or additional comments offered by the Applicant. - 17.
 The Chair will invite the Parties to indicate if they wish to make any final